tgquintela/tgquintela.github.io/_notes/parametric_and_nonparametric_statistics.md

 ---
-title: "# Parametric and nonparametric statistics
+title: "Parametric and nonparametric statistics"
-"
 collection: notes
+order_item: 138
 permalink: /notes/parametric_and_nonparametric_statistics
 date: 2016-06-01
+Tags:
+  - Statistics
 ---

-# Parametric and nonparametric statistics

-2016-06-01

 Parametric statistics is a branch of statistics which assumes that sample data comes from a population that follows a probability distribution based on a fixed set of parameters.
 Most well-known elementary statistical methods are parametric.
 Conversely a non-parametric model differs precisely in that the parameter set (or feature set in machine learning) is not fixed and can increase, or even decrease if new relevant information is collected.